Here are some ways we will incorporate EL practices/protocols in our classroom:

 3. High-quality student work

-Taking a Stand: Students will reflect on their opinions about controversial topics or questions.
+Taking a Stand: Students reflect on their opinions about controversial topics or questions.
 It provides practice in the social dimension of debate while encouraging students to support, reflect, and possibly change their opinions based on logic and evidence.
-We will use this protocol this week when asking students about their opinion related to Columbus Day, Indigenous Peoples Day or should both be recognized.

 Equity Sticks: Used during math, each student has a craft stick with their name on it.
 Anyone can be called on at anytime, and everyone is called on eventually.
 It ensures all voices are heard and every participates.

 Turn and Talk: We've copied the language of our K5 students, to include "eye to eye, knee to knee" in our description of Turn and Talk.
-We use this protocol during morning meeting and reading and writing workshop to include student to student collaboration.
+We will use this protocol more often as we introduce new ways of working and learning together - all while being Covid safe.

-Concentric Circles: in our morning crew meeting every other student stepped into the circle to form an inner and outer circle of students.
-The two groups of students faced each other and shared their thinking about leadership and sitting apart from friends.
-The inner circle of students shifted one place to the right and then shared again.
+Concentric Circles: This happens when every other student steps into the circle to form an inner and outer circle of students.
+The two groups of students face each other and share their thinking about specific topics.
+The inner circle of students shifts one place to the right and then they share again.
 Everyone shares and hears from more than one person.

-Silent Gallery Walk: students shared their reactions to three different mentor texts/reading response entries by annotating the text and documenting their thinking on the paper around the example.
-They also responded to each other's written comments as well.
+Silent Gallery Walk: Students have used this protocol to share their reactions to different mentor texts and reading response entries by annotating the text and documenting their thinking on post-its around the example.

 Fist-to-Five: purpose is to physically show degree of agreement, readiness for tasks, or comfort with a learning target/concept.